unknown321/dynamite/webui/docs/docs.md

   - where did you do it (at x.y.z, iDroid screenshot fully zoomed out)
   - video if possible (Steam Recording / NVIDIA ShadowPlay)

-You can also collect a crash dump on Windows by following [this guide](https://learn.microsoft.com/en-us/windows/win32/wer/collecting-user-mode-dumps).
+You can also collect a crash dump on Windows by following
+<a href="https://learn.microsoft.com/en-us/windows/win32/wer/collecting-user-mode-dumps" target="_blank">this guide</a>.
 Set dump type to `Mini dump` (1).

 ---